mlrun/mlrun/docs/change-log/index.md

 #### Third party integrations
-- Supports Confluent Kafka as a feature store data-source (Tech Preview).
-See [Confluent Kafka data source](../data-prep/ingest-data-fs.html#confluent-kafka-data-source).
+- Supports private repo as a function hub.
+See []()

 #### UI
-- The new **Projects** home page provides easy and intuitive access to the common project tasks.
+- The new and improved  **Projects** home page provides easy and intuitive access to the common project tasks.

 <a id="api-130"></a>